toanleviet95/ES6-Study/ScotchTraining/README.md

-# Study React Courses From scotch.io
+# Study ES6 From scotch.io